Krishna-G-OP/NoBoredem/README.md

 To get started with NoBoredom, simply visit [https://noboredom.vercel.app/].

 ### Feedback:
 We'd love to hear your feedback!
-Feel free to reach out to us at [thunderarch@duck.com].
+Feel free to reach out to me at [thunderarch@duck.com].

 ### Acknowledgements:
 - Thanks to the creators of the Bored API for providing the data that powers NoBoredom.